ad9311/xpense/README.md

 <img src="./docs/images/expenses.png" alt="expenses" width="200"/>
 <img src="./docs/images/folders.png" alt="folders" width="200"/>

-Expenses shows link all expenses that are part of at least one folder.</br>
+Expenses link shows all expenses that are part of at least one folder.</br>
 External Expenses link shows all expenses that are not part of any folder.</br>
-And finally Folders link show all the folders created by the currently logged-in user.
+And finally Folders link shows all the folders created by the currently logged-in user.
 Opening a folder will show you all of its expenses.</br>

 Expenses can be part of multiple folders.